 Instructions

-1. In a large stock pot, melt the stick of butter on medium heat.
-Add the onions, garlic, cauliflower, celery and carrot.
-Cook for 6-8 minutes until the vegetables start to get tender.
+- In a large stock pot, melt butter over medium heat.
+Add onion, garlic, celery, carrot, and cauliflower.
+Cook 6–8 minutes until tender.

 Nutrition Information: